Gokulkannarasan/Swapping-of-three-numbers-using-verilog-HDL/README.md

 # Swapping-of-three-numbers-using-verilog-HDL

-To design and simulate a Verilog HDL code for swapping the values of three numbers using non-blocking assignments.
+## Aim

-Aim To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.
+To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.

+## Apparatus Required
-Apparatus Required Vivado 2023.1 Computer system with a suitable operating system.
+Required Vivado 2023.1 Computer system with a suitable operating system.

+## Procedure
-Procedure Launch Vivado 2023.1:
+Launch Vivado 2023.1:

 Open Vivado and create a new project.
 Write the Verilog Code for Swapping: